NatalyKos/Rep4G2912/Manual_for_md.md

 Put * before the text you need to italicize, enter the text without space and put * in the end, also without a space

+Suppose you want to add a list of items in your text:

+* a peach
+* a pear
+* and a polar bear